SadyhaMiren/raisinghumanityschild/meditations/on-loving-and-restraint-as-care.md

 restraint is not gentleness
 it is accuracy
 it is care
-applied where systems
+applied where systems still respond.
-still respond